-- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties fighting which results in anaggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger BCC community) - Robbery involving force or violence (cases including pick pocketing and purse snatching willtypically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information knownby the Click here to enter text., or designee).
-In cases involving sexual assault, they are oftenreported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non- stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes as determined necessary by the Vice Presdient of Facilities Planning, Operations & Public Safety, or designee in his or her absence. - It will be the judgment of the Vice President of Facilities Planning, Operations & Public Safety in collaboration with other college officials to determine the appropriate content of the TIMELY WARNING, and the best method(s) for disseminating the information as quickly as possible in a manner which best protects the campus community.
-Timely Warning Notices are typically written and distributed by the Vice President of Facilities Planning, Operations & Public Safety, or designee.
+- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger BCC community) - A string of burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another; - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Click here to enter text., or designee).
+In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
+All cases of sexual assault, including stranger and non- stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes as determined necessary by the Associate Vice President of Safety and Security, or designee in his or her absence. - It will be the judgment of the Associate Vice President of Safety and Security in collaboration with other college officials to determine the appropriate content of the TIMELY WARNING, and the best method(s) for disseminating the information as quickly as possible in a manner which best protects the campus community.
+Timely Warning Notices are typically written and distributed by the Associate Vice President of Safety and Security, or designee.

 The TIMELY WARNING can be sent out via the College's Emergency Notification System which includes text messages, email alerts, alerts on the College's website, and any other way deemed necessary.
-The content in the TIMELY WARNING may include a concise statement of the incidentand location, any possible connection to previous incidents (if applicable), physical description of thesuspect, date and time TIMELY WARNING was released, and any other relevant information needed.
+The content in the TIMELY WARNING may include a concise statement of the incident and location, any possible connection to previous incidents (if applicable), physical description of the suspect, date and time TIMELY WARNING was released, and any other relevant information needed.
 Timely Warning Notices will be distributed as soon as pertinent information is available, in a manner that withholds the names of victims as confidential, and with the goal of aiding in the prevention of similar occurrences.